Find a Job You Really Want In

 What to Say in an Exit Interview

-While there are no right or wrong answers to questions posed in an exit interview, there are some things that you should make sure to clearly express:
+While there are no definitive right or wrong answers in an exit interview, there are key messages you should aim to convey:

 -